Mirents/webdriverhelper/README.md

 More to come
 ============

-A proper Page Object (Along with PageFactory, WebElement annotations) model will soon follow once I get a sample site up and running.

 Also more useful methods such as HTML table data comparisons, to be used with BDD tools like Cucumber-JVM or JBehave, or just for normal assertion purposes.